-It often happens when a perfectly good working website shows an error ‘Cannot parse response’ on Safari browser on iPhone or Mac computer.
+It often happens when a perfectly good working website shows an error ‘Cannot parse response’ on the Safari browser on iPhone or Mac computer.
 The error persists, and it can appear out of nowhere hampering your workflow or internet entailment.
-I myself use Safari browser, and such errors come unexpectedly without any supporting error message.
+I myself use the Safari browser, and such errors come unexpectedly without any supporting error message.

 Upon looking for some online forums, I could find any reliable way to troubleshoot the problem.
-The issue of unable to parse responses in Safari is not limited to iPhone as many users have reported the same issue on iPad and Macbooks as well.
+The issue of being unable to parse responses in Safari is not limited to iPhones as many users have reported the same issue on iPad and Macbooks as well.

 It’s wise to notice that such errors are only visible on websites that make sure of xhr scripts to update website data.
 This means almost all websites on the internet can give you the same error at any moment in time.

 Check your Internet Connection

 The prime reason why this issue is appearing on your end is because of faulty internet connections.
 Some websites have features that can show when an internet connection is not available or slow.
 But some websites may stop working and show a “cannot parse response” error when not connected to the internet.

 iPhone has a special feature where you can limit the internet connection to apps.
 Make sure you have given Safari permissions to access and use the internet.

 - Open Settings app